-Nonresidents of California are required to pay a tuition fee of \$152.00 per unit in addition to the enrollment fee and other college fees.
+Nonresidents of California are required to pay a tuition fee of \$156.00 per unit in addition to the enrollment fee and other college fees.
 A California Nonresident Tuition Exemption may be granted to certain non-resident students who meet the exemption requirements set forth in Assembly Bill 540.
-Contact the Office of Admissions and Records at 925.373.5814 for further information.
+Contact the Office of Admissions and Records for further information.